Breakup of Spanish armed forces (1936): Guardia Civil

 By far the largest security formation in Spain was Guardia Civil; in sources its strength is quoted as 32,458, 32,477, 32,860, or 34,320.
 Its units were scattered evenly across all of the country, though with higher saturation in rural areas and small towns rather than in large urban centres.
 Its commander, general Sebastián Pozas Perea, was a loyal though not particularly vocal republican.
 The Civiles had a long-standing reputation of heavy-handed service, and were despised by left-wing supporters as an instrument of reactionary politics.
 Some sources claim that most of the servicemen joined the rebels; Beevor maintains that merely 40% (which would translate to 13,000-14,000 men) remained loyal.
 However, academic scholars tend to disagree; according to Tusell some 51% sided with the government, the popular Osprey series by Quesada suggested rather 53%, Thomas claims 56% while earlier Osprey work by Turnbull suggested 59%; this is the ratio advanced also by Osprey booklet by Lannon, by the Nationalist staff quoted by Payne (20,100) and by Platón (20,120).
 Depending upon the ratio estimated and overall strength assumed, in absolute terms these percentages would translate to some 16,000-20,000 Civiles in the Republican ranks and 13,000-16,000 in the Nationalist ones.
 There is abundant evidence of Guardia Civil taking part in combat during the July coup, either on the rebel or on the loyalist side.
 There seems to be no particular pattern emerging, and even in one area local garrisons might have adopted a different stand, e.g. in the Seville province some rebelled (in Ecija), some suppressed the rebellion (in Carmona) and some assumed a wait-and-see position (in Osuna).
+Out of 5 generals, who commanded 5 GC zones, only 1 rebelled.